 To activate, turn the ignition off and open the driver door.
-If the driver door is already open, turning the ignition off will activate the easy exit driver seat.
+If the driver door is already open, turning the ignition off will activate the recall.

 This feature can be turned on or off using the vehicle personalization menu.
-See "Easy Exit Driver Seat" under Vehicle Personalization on page 5-33 for more information.
+See Vehicle Personalization on page 5-31.